 KOONYA GARLIC FESTIVAL FOOD THEATRE AND MASTERCLASSES

-Paul Foreman (The Chef) From his first taste of cooking at age nine Paul knew that cooking was his future.
-Over the past 28 years Paul has gathered an extraordinary wealth of experience - predominantly in Australia but also internationally.
-One of his most cherished and abiding memories was the time he spent in Sri Lanka, where along with eight other leading Australian chefs, he toured the country, cooking in dry river beds, tea fields, remote villages and at the home of host Merrill J Fernando., the founder of Dilmah Tea.
+Paul Foreman (The Chef) From his first taste of cooking at age nine, Paul knew that cooking was his future.
+Over the past 28 years, Paul has gathered an extraordinary wealth of experience - predominantly in Australia, but also internationally.
+One of his most cherished and abiding memories was the time he spent in Sri Lanka, where along with eight other leading Australian chefs, he toured the country, cooking in dry river beds, tea fields, remote villages and at the home of host Merrill J Fernando, the founder of Dilmah Tea.
 The food, culture, experience and Sri Lanka's amazing people changed his life!
-Closer to home his experience has led him to the wilds of Tassie's West Coast, working on an abalone boat, to the inaugural Flinders Island Food Fare and heading up two of Tasmania's premier restaurant’s Restaurant Gondwana and Marque IV.
-Paul is currently the Executive Chef for the Kalis Group of Hotels talking care of 6 hotel kitchens.
-He also run ‘Paul Foreman Events and Catering’ and food truck, ‘Black Box Kitchen’ in his spare time!
-During his time with the Kalis Group he also presented a number of themed based degustation dinner’s, Producers Luncheons at Cable Station Restaurant in Stanley and run the Food Theatre at the Taste of the Huon under the label "The Chef and the Showman" with John X. Influences: During his career Paul has worked alongside a number of Australia's top chefs including Tetsuya Wakuda, Shane Osborne, Geoff Lindsay, Matt Moran, David Pugh and Peter Kuravita who have helped to mould his cooking style and attitude.
-"For me good cooking comes from the heart, with a splash of knowledge, a pinch of confidence, a bucket load of determination and a dash of fun!"
-Black Box Kitchen https://www.facebook.com/foodvan69/ https://www.facebook.com/Paul-Foreman-Events-and-Catering- 443581142358616/
+Closer to home his experience has led him to the wilds of Tassie's West Coast, working on abalone boats, to the inaugural Flinders Island Food Fare and heading up two of Tasmania's premier restaurants, Gondwana and Marque 1V..
+Paul was also the Executive Chef for the Kalis Group of Hotels for many years.
+During his time with Kalis he also presented a number of themed based degustation dinners, Producers luncheons at Cable Station Restaurant in Stanley and also ran the Food Theatre att the Taste of the Huon under the label "The Chef and the Showman" with John X. Due to increasing commitments, Paul recently decided to fly solo to focus on his successful catering business and food truck "Black Box Kitchen'.
+Influences: During his career Paul has worked alongside a number of Australia's top chefs including Tetsuya Wakuda, Shane Osborne, Geoff Lindsay, Matt Moran, David Pugh and Peter Kuruvita who have helped to mould his cooking style and attitude.: "For me good cooking comes from the heart, with a splash of knowledge, a pinch of confidence, a bucket load of determination and a dash of fun"!
+Black Box Kitchen Paul Foreman Events and Catering https://www.facebook.com/foodvan69/ https://www.facebook.com/Paul-Foreman-Events-and-Catering- 443581142358616/

-John Xintavelonis (John X - The Showman) John is a Tasmanian actor, comedian and broadcaster known throughout Australia for his performance as Pumbaa the Warthog in the Australian production of the stage musical The Lion King and also Mr Braithwaite in Billy Elliot the musical in Sydney and Melbourne.
-In 20009 he travelled to South Korea with Jekyll and Hyde the musical where he played the roles of Lord Savage the Spider.
-In 2009 he also appeared on City Homicide for 7 network and John Safran's Race Relations for ABC TV.
-John has worked for many Tasmanian production companies including 10 days on the Island Festival, Big Monkey, Exit Left, Fifth Wall, Zootanga, Theatre Alfresco, Theatre Royal/XWWX, Hills Centre and Old Nick.
+John Xintavelonis (John X - The Showman) John is a Tasmanian actor, comedian and broadcaster known throughout Australia for his performance as Pumbaaa the Warthog in the Australian Production of the stage musical 'The Lion King.
+He has also played Mr Braithwaite in Billy Elliot the musical in Sydney and Melbourne.
+In 2009 he travelled to South Korea with Jekyll and Hyde the musical where he played the roles of Lord Savage the Spider.
+In 2009 he also appeared on City Homicide for the 7 network and John Safran's Race Relations for ABC TV.
+John has worked for many Tasmanian production companies including 10 Days on the Island' festival, Big monkey, Exit Left, Fifth Wall, Zootanga, Theatre Alfresco, Theatre Royal/XWWX, Hills Centre and Old Nick.
+John has also been extremely busy recently, featuring in Croon: Holiday to Broadway, "Croon 2" - Return of the Swing, The State of the Tasmanian Economy, Sleeping Booty, The Wizard of Oz where he played Zeke/Lion and a role in the world renowned musical We will Rock You.
 He has also directed a number of productions and regularly broadcasts on ABC Radio. https://www.facebook.com/john.xintavelonis